Last updated on 23 August 2023

 GPs should proactively check if their enrolled patients have undergone the nationally recommended CVRA screening tests as part of SFL (green boxes in Table 1A).
 If they have not done so, GPs should encourage their patients to do so.
 If they have completed their screening with private providers (e.g. as part of workplace screening), GPs should request that the patient share the results with them.
 Where tests were performed within PHIs or under SFL, GPs may refer to NEHR for the results of their patients.

-As good clinical practice, GPs should consider face-to-face follow-up consultations and closer monitoring of patients who have borderline or abnormal screening results from previous screening, and patients who may have normal results but present with other risk factors such as gestational diabetes mellitus or family history of risk factors such as diabetes mellitus.
+As good clinical practice, GPs should consider face-to-face follow-up consultations and closer monitoring of patients who have borderline or abnormal screening results from previous screening, and patients who may have normal results but present with other risk factors such as gestational DM or family history of risk factors such as DM.
 All patients with risk factors, borderline or abnormal results should be provided lifestyle modification advice as part of holistic clinical management.
-Patients screened under SFL7 would be eligible for a fully subsidised post screening follow-up visit.
+Patients screened under SFL6 would be eligible for a fully subsidised post screening follow-up visit.
 Repeat screenings are also subsidised under SFL for patients who require them – please refer below for the management workflows.

 A. Fasting Plasma Glucose

-1. If the first fasting plasma glucose (FPG) result is abnormal, GPs may either offer the repeat FPG or confirmatory Oral Glucose Tolerance Test (OGTT) depending on their patient's profile in accordance with SFL's diagnostic workflow .
+1. If the first FPG result is abnormal, GPs may either offer the repeat FPG or confirmatory Oral Glucose Tolerance Test (OGTT) depending on their patient's profile in accordance with SFL's diagnostic workflow .

 2. Summary of SFL's HBA1C screening guidelines .

-The timeline for conducting the screening/ repeat screening/follow-up for diabetes mellitus is as indicated in Table 3.
+The timeline for conducting the screening/ repeat screening/follow-up for DM is as indicated in Table 3.

 Table 3: Timeline for conducting the screening/repeat screening/follow-up sessions as well as for SFL claim submissions.